nvzqz/embed-plist-rs/README.md

 > <b>Warning:</b> Although the name `_EMBED_INFO_PLIST` can be seen here, you
 > **should not** reference this symbol with e.g. an `extern "C"` block.
 I
 > reserve the right to change this name in a SemVer-compatible update.

-This protection works regardless of what module these macros are used in!

 ## Implementation